AMZScout Review: Is It the Best Amazon Product Research Tool for Beginners?

 The first eight videos in the series are free, but you need a subscription to access the rest of the course.

-Overall, this training is easy to understand and follow, and it’s one of the best courses around for Amazon beginners.
+Overall, this training is easy to understand and follow, and it’s one of the best courses around for Amazon beginners (but you'll also want to check out our Proven Amazon Course review).

 If you’re a bit more seasoned, you can jump into AMZScout’s Masterclasses offerings, which tackle more advanced topics, like pay-per-click ad strategies, sourcing local products, and international Amazon sales rank.